Persian Cat Facts – Personality, Characteristics, Quality & Traits

 - There are many backyard breeders who force breed.
 Always look for professional breeders who have knowledge of how to breed Persian cats.

 - Such kittens have small fur length and might end up not well-bred.
-When you buy a cat always ask for parents pictures- this way you will get a fair idea about the breed and type.
+When you get a cat always ask for parents pictures- this way you will get a fair idea about the breed and type.

 - There are many fraud Persian cat breeders in India who breed Indian breed with Persian Cats to increase the litter size.